 You and your students will be spending less than a half hour in each industry sector, with a few minutes in between to gather and move on to the next one.
 Music will be played overhead indicating it is time to move to the next sector.
 Event volunteers will help direct students to the next sector.
 After the last sector, they will head to the back exit area.

 Spend Time Wisely

 We encourage you and your students to share your experiences at MiCareerQuest Middle Michigan with friends, family and other via social media using #bestofquest.

 We expect local media to report on MiCareerQuest Middle Michigan.
-If a television or newspaper reporter or photographer approaches you or your students, we encourage you to talk to them about the event or have your picture taken.
-Please note, news media typically do not need a student’s approval to be included in photographs and video footage used to cover a new event in a public place such as this.
-Regardless, all students attending should have a signed waiver at their school.
+If a television or newspaper reporter or photographer approaches you or your students, we encourage you to talk to them about the event or have your picture taken, if you are comfortable.
+Please note, news media typically do not need a student’s approval to be included in photographs and video footage used to cover a news event such as this.
+Regardless, all students attending MiCareerQuest Middle Michigan should have a signed marketing/publicity waiver at their school.

 Everyone’s safety is a top priority at MiCareerQuest Middle Michigan.
-In the event of an emergency, law enforcement, security, and event volunteers will quickly direct school chaperones and students on what to do.
+In the event of an emergency, law enforcement, security team and event volunteers will quickly direct the school chaperones and students on what to do.
 There is a first aid station on the exhibit floor as well as an emergency snack station if needed.